Sometimes, all you need is a song that makes you want to roll down your windows and shout along joyfully.

-- Artist: Bad Sound
+- from Bad Sound

-- From: Bad Sound
+- by Bad Sound

 Band members Connor Benincasa, Jacob Sachs-Mishalanie, Zeno Pittarelli, Nicole Rahn and Zach Marsh met while attending middle school in a suburb of Utica, N.Y.
 Today, the majority of the band attends various colleges in New York, while Benincasa, the youngest member, is still in high school.

 "Beautica" exudes youthful enthusiasm, as well as a surprising amount of maturity and pop craftsmanship.
 The song's jubilant sound so effortlessly sweeps you along that you almost forget to listen to the words, which were inspired by a car bombing in Kabul: "I've got a car in my driveway / I've got a kid in my home / I've got friends with the spirits / So today I'm driving out alone / Girls, say goodbye to your fathers / Today we go northeast / Hopefully, we make it past the river."

 Lead vocalist and multi-instrumentalist Zeno Pittarelli told us more about how "Beautica" came about:

 "Beautica" was the first tune Jake and I wrote for Bad Sound.
 I wrote the words to the song after reading an article about a car bombing in Kabul.
 For whatever reason, the story stuck with me.